 Then he goes into politics and a short blurb on religion.

 Support of traditional religion is declining.
 There is a drop in the number of those who say that God is important in their lives.
 Interest in individual spirituality is increasing, however.

-Notice the word individual, ...getting away from the group, scattering, being on one's own.
-I don't need a church anymore.
-It's just You and me, God.
+Notice the word individual, getting away from the group, scattering, being on one's own.
+I do not need a church anymore.
+It is just You and me, God.

 The rise of fundamentalism is a reaction to this turning away from traditional religion, but this reflects the rear-guard action of a dwindling segment of the population, not the wave of the future.